The Children Act (film)

-The Children Act is a 2017 drama film directed by Richard Eyre, produced by Duncan Kenworthy, with a screenplay written by Ian McEwan, based on his 2014 novel of the same name.
+The Children Act is a 2017 drama film directed by Richard Eyre, produced by Duncan Kenworthy, and adapted by Ian McEwan from his 2014 novel.
 It stars Emma Thompson, Stanley Tucci, and Fionn Whitehead.

 The film had its world premiere at the 42nd Toronto International Film Festival on 9 September 2017. and was released in the United Kingdom on 24 August 2018 by Entertainment One, and through DirecTV Cinema on 16 August 2018 before opening in the US in a limited release on 14 September 2018, by A24.

 Plot

 Fiona Maye is a judge in the Family Division of the High Court of Justice of England and Wales.
 A case is brought before her involving a 17-year-old boy, Adam Henry, who is suffering from leukaemia.
 Adam's doctors want to perform a blood transfusion, as that will allow them to use more drugs to cure him.
 However, Adam and his parents are Jehovah's Witnesses, and believe that having a blood transfusion is against biblical principles.

 Fiona goes to the hospital to see Adam.
-The two talk, with Fiona attempting to determine what it is that Adam really wants, and whether he has been persuaded by his parents.
-When she asks Adam whether he is aware refusing the blood transfusion could, rather than kill him, render him disabled, Adam answers yes, and he'd hate it but accept the cost.
-She asks Adam to play a song for her.
-Adam starts to play Yeats' "Down by the Salley Gardens", which Fiona then sings.
-Adam is very drawn to Fiona, and begs her not to leave.
-Fiona nevertheless leaves, and returns to court.
+The two talk, with Fiona attempting to determine what it is that he really wants, and whether he has been persuaded by his parents.
+When she asks Adam whether he is aware refusing the blood transfusion could, rather than kill him, render him disabled, Adam answers yes, and he would hate it but accept the cost.

+Fiona asks Adam to play a song for her.
+He starts to play Yeats' "Down by the Salley Gardens", which Fiona then sings.
+Adam is very drawn to her, and begs her not to leave.
+Fiona nevertheless does, and returns to court.
 She rules that, as a matter of law as laid out in the introduction of the Children Act 1989, Adam's welfare is the "paramount consideration" and declares that the medical treatment, including blood transfusion, may proceed despite the absence of Adam's consent and that of his parents.

 Meanwhile, Fiona's marriage is failing.
-Her husband, Jack, has said that he wants to have an affair with a colleague.
+Her husband, Jack, informs her that he is planning to have an affair with a colleague half his age.
 He has become tired of Fiona constantly working and never having time for him.
-He says that he will have an affair, but is being totally open about it.
-He claims that he has never stopped, and will never stop, loving her.
+He says that he will have an affair, but is being totally open about it as a favour to her.

+Jack claims that he has never stopped, and will never stop, loving her.
 He packs his bags and drives off.
-She carries on with work without making contact, changes the locks, and begins rehearsing the piano with Mark Berner (Anthony Calf), a colleague.
+Fiona carries on with work without making contact, changes the locks, and begins rehearsing the piano with colleague Mark Berner.
 Jack returns after two days.
-After letting him in, Fiona acts very coldly towards him, resulting in an argument between the two, after Fiona is seen to have been to the office of a divorce solicitor.
+After letting him in, Fiona acts very coldly towards him, resulting in an argument, after Fiona is seen to have been to the office of a divorce solicitor.